javabryan/bryhub-retro/readme.txt

 * Based on Underscores https://underscores.me/, (C) 2012-2017 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
 * normalize.css https://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](https://opensource.org/licenses/MIT)
+* Bootstrap.
+Thank you for allowing me to be lazy.
+* Material Designs, your box shadows are the best on the web.
+* Pixabay for all the free images anyone could want.
+* OMGSVG and icomoon, my go-to for all my svg needs
+* Special thanks to the Affinity team for Designer and Photo and the reasonable affordable prices of their software, since Adobe is absolutely on crack these days.